 30 Bikes: the story of Homestead bicycles

-For four years I drove around the western U.S. to ABA races, and ran BMX tracks for two youth summer camps.
+For four years I drove around the western U.S. to ABA races, and ran BMX programs for two youth summer camps.
 I made a ton of shirts and stickers and all told sold 30 bikes, but hardly enough to make a living.

 In 1995 I folded Homestead and haven't looked back.